sahu833/django-webinar-1/README.md

 ##### Step 3: Check Installation

-open a powershell window and run `py --version` to check if python is installed. the output should be something like
+open a powershell window and run `python --version` to check if python is installed. the output should be something like

 ```